ludmilpaulo/food_deliver/README.md

-# Kudya - Food Delivery & E-Commerce Web App
+# Kudya - Food Delivery & E-Commerce

 Next.js web application for customers to browse stores, shop for products, and order food delivery.